 By Gary Denton – Managing Director – ICON

-The not so unfamiliar story of a leisure employee
+The not-so-unfamiliar story of a leisure employee

 As we all know from numerous features in industry magazines, online posts, opinion pieces and articles, we are in the throes of what will be the biggest educational reform of a generation.
 I believe, and I’m not alone in this, that what we really need is an educational revolution rather than just a reform.
 To quote Sir Ken Robinson from his TED talk in 2010:

 “Reform is not enough; this is simply improving a broken thing.
-What we need is revolution where education is transformed into something else.
-Revolution means innovations which is fundamentally hard and it means forgetting what is obvious and what we take for granted.
+What we need is a revolution where education is transformed into something else.
+Revolution means innovations which are fundamentally hard and it means forgetting what is obvious and what we take for granted.
 It means challenging common sense, things that people think can’t be done any other way because it is the way that we have always done it.”